phil-opp/blog_os/posts/2015-11-15-allocating-frames.md

     number: usize,
 }
 ```
 (Don't forget to add the `mod memory` line to `src/lib.rs`.)
+Instead of e.g. the start address, we just store the frame number.
 We use `usize` here since the number of frames depends on the memory size.
 The long `derive` line makes frames printable, clonable, and comparable.

 To make it easy to get the corresponding frame for a physical address, we add a `containing_address` method: